kylematsuda/BialkaliSpectrum.jl/docs/src/man/basics.md

 ```

 The output is a [`DataFrame`](https://dataframes.juliadata.org/stable/).
-We can inspect its columns,
+We can inspect its columns:

 ```jldoctest bialkali
 julia> names(spectrum)